Collegiate Challenge FAQs

 - Affiliate contribution

-The amount is paid to the affiliate host site so they can support the work you will tackle; this may include purchase of building materials.
+The affiliate contribution is paid to the affiliate host site as a separate fee from the program fee so the affiliate can support the work you will tackle, such as buying building materials.
 It ranges from $0 per person to $500 per person.
 Most sites ask for $150 per person for the week.
 See the site lists for details.

 Groups are responsible for all transportation arrangements and costs.
 Even if your group is flying to the site, rented vehicles will be needed to transport the group throughout the week.

 Groups are responsible for providing their own food.
-We recommend budgeting $6 to $10 per person per day for food if you will be preparing your own meals.
+We recommend budgeting $6 to $10 per person per day for food if you’ll be preparing your won meals.
 All Collegiate Challenge accommodations will include a place for participants to prepare meals.
-Extra costs should be added if you plan to eat at restaurants.
+Extra cost should be added if you plan to eat at restaurants.

 What type of housing is provided on trips?